Deploy and manage AWS Control Tower controls by using Terraform - AWS Prescriptive Guidance

 Prerequisites

 • Active AWS accounts managed as an organization in AWS Organizations and an AWS Control Tower landing zone.
-For instructions, see Create an account structure (AWS Well-Architected Labs).
+For instructions, see Getting started in the AWS Control Tower documentation.

 • AWS Command Line Interface (AWS CLI), installed and configured.